-In our view, it is human nature to feel, “We canna push it any faster, captain.”
+In my view, it is human nature to feel, “We canna push it any faster, captain.”
 (See the picture of Scotty.)
 Meaning: We feel we are going as fast as we can.
 So, we ignore impediments.
 We don’t even see them.
-Now, there is actually a lot more to say in this vein, but we will ignore that for now.

-Now, this has several manifestations and several root causes.
-We have just mentioned one of the key root causes.
-(To which maybe we could ask more “whys”.)
-But, we think that is a useful way to describe the impediment.
+The biggest impediment is a lack of focus on removing impediments.
+This has several manifestations and several root causes.
+I just mentioned one of the key causes.
+(To which maybe we could ask more “whys.”)
+But, I think that is a useful way to describe the impediment.

 Here are some of the manifestations:

-* A retrospective that focuses too much on the ‘pluses’ and on too many of impediments (without a focus on the one top impediment now)
+- A Retrospective that focuses too much on the ‘pluses’ and on too many impediments without a focus on the top impediment now

-* No effective action taken after the retrospective to reduce the impact of the impediment
+- No effective action taken after the Retrospective to reduce the impact of the top impediment

-* Too much work on the wrong impediments
+- Too much work on the wrong impediments (low priority ones)

-* Not enough allocation of the ScrumMaster (and perhaps others, perhaps $) to removing impediments
+- Not enough allocation of the ScrumMaster (and others and $) to removing impediments

 This is serious.
-We think a decent ScrumMaster, with decent organizational support (helped along by the SM being persuasive), can double the velocity of a team in the first 6 months.
-You do the math.
-Would that be worthwhile at your place?
+I think a decent ScrumMaster, with decent organizational support (helped along by his being persuasive), can double the Velocity of a team in the first six months.
+Do the math — would that be worthwhile at your place?

-PS.
-Because of possible misunderstandings, we must always repeat that doubling velocity does NOT mean that the Team works harder (No death march).
-Often it means that the Team works fewer hours than what has become ‘normal’.
-In fact, the Team should feel that removing impediments is kind of a fun activity.
+P.S.
+Because of possible misunderstandings, I must repeat, doubling Velocity does NOT mean the team works longer hours.
+(No death march).
+Often it means the team works fewer hours than what has become ‘normal’.
+In fact, the team should feel that removing impediments is kind of a fun activity.